Putin-linked businessman admits interference in US elections - ExBulletin

 Until now, Prigozhin had denied any Russian involvement in election interference.

-Russian media, prisoner rights groups and prisoners’ relatives have reported this year on a massive effort by Wagner — and sometimes Prigozhin personally — to recruit convicts to fight in Ukraine.
-Prigozhin did not directly confirm this, but said in a statement that “either (the Wagner Private Military Company) and the convicts or your children” will be fighting on the front lines.
+Russian media, prisoners’ rights groups and prisoners’ relatives have reported this year on a massive effort by Wagner and sometimes Prigozhin personally to recruit convicts to fight in Ukraine.
+Prigozhin did not directly confirm this, but said in a statement that either (the Wagner private military company) and the convicts or your children will fight in the front line.

-Last week, Wagner opened a business center in St. Petersburg, which Prigozhin described as a platform to “increase Russia’s defense capabilities”.
+Last week, Wagner opened a business center in St. Petersburg, which Prigozhin described as a platform to boost Russia’s defense capabilities.

 On Sunday, he also announced via Concord the creation of training centers for militias in the Russian regions of Belgorod and Kursk that border Ukraine.

 A former hot dog stand owner, Prigozhin opened a fancy restaurant in St. Petersburg that caught Putin’s interest.
-During his first term, Putin took French President Jacques Chirac to dinner at one of Prigozhin’s restaurants.
+During his first term, Putin took then French President Jacques Chirac to dinner at one of the restaurants in Prigozhins.

 His businesses have grown considerably.
-In 2010, Putin witnessed the opening of the Prigozhin School Meal Factory, built with generous loans from a state bank.
+In 2010, Putin witnessed the opening of the Prigozhins school lunch factory, built with generous loans from a state bank.
 In Moscow alone, his company Concord has won multi-million dollar contracts to supply meals to public schools.
 Prigozhin also organized catering for Kremlin events for several years and provided catering and utility services to the Russian military.

-When fighting broke out in eastern Ukraine between Russian-backed separatists and Kyiv forces in 2014, Prigozhin said through his spokesman that he was looking to “form a group ( of fighters) who would go (over there) and defend the Russians”.
+When fighting broke out in eastern Ukraine between Russian-backed separatists and Kyiv forces in 2014, Prigozhin told his spokesman he was looking to form a group (of fighters) that would go (over there) and would defend the Russians.

 Russian laws prohibit the operation of private military contractors, but state media in recent months have openly reported on Wagner’s involvement in Ukraine.